Privacy watchdog wants ACC answers

 Mr Edwards said he also hopes to learn more about the extent of the problem.

-Next story in National: Dotcom claims victory in assets case
+Next story in New Zealand: Dotcom claims victory in assets case

 Copyright © 2014, Radio New Zealand